sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/create-an-api.md

 ---
 date: 2017-03-24T16:39:31Z
-title: Create an API with Tyk Operator
+title: Create Tyk Classic APIs with Tyk Operator
 weight: 2
 menu:
     main:
         parent: "Getting started with Tyk Operator"
 ---

-### Tutorial: Create an API with Tyk Operator
+### Tutorial: Create a Tyk Classic API with Tyk Operator
-Creating an API takes the same approach whether you are using Tyk Open Source or Self Managed.
 First, specify the details of your API using the [ApiDefinition CRD]({{<ref "product-stack/tyk-operator/reference/api-definition">}}), then deploy it to create the corresponding Kubernetes resource.
 Tyk Operator will take control of the CRD and create the actual API in the Tyk data plane.

 #### Step 1: Create an ApiDefinition resource in YAML format
 Create a file called `httpbin.yaml`, then add the following: